LaurentEsingle/LaurentEsingle.github.io/datafiles.markdown

 First of all, in the previous example, if ```Sample Rows``` is set to 3 millions, then the whole file will be loaded into memory.
 However this is not always possible as files sizes can be larger that the memory available to the application.

-The suggested approach, is to filter or aggregate data so that they can fit in memory and vQuery has been designed around that principle.
+The suggested approach, is to filter or aggregate data so that they can fit in memory and veeQuery has been designed around that principle.

 Let's suppose our file contains 3 millions rows of information related to cars sold during the last 10 years in France.
-Since vQuery allows to directly query the file, the user could issue a query to select only the information he needs.
+Since veeQuery allows to directly query the file, the user could issue a query to select only the information he needs.
 For example:

 ```information about cars sold to married couples aged over 50 in Laval city during the first 3 months of year 2016```